projectodd/openwhisk-katacoda/rules-triggers/02-setup-polling.md

 **3 Verify Timestamp Activation**

-Now click on the first terminal tab and invoke your timestamp function manually so we can verify that it shows up in the activation polling in the second window:
+Now click on the **first Terminal tab** and invoke your timestamp function manually so we can verify that it shows up in the activation polling in the second window:

 ``wsk -i action invoke --blocking timestamp | grep message``{{execute}}